confluentinc/librdkafka/CONTRIBUTING.md

-# Contributing to `confluent-kafka-js`
+# Contributing to `confluent-kafka-javascript`

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to `confluent-kafka-js` which is hosted by [Confluent Inc.](https://github.com/confluentinc) on GitHub.
+The following is a set of guidelines for contributing to `confluent-kafka-javascript` which is hosted by [Confluent Inc.](https://github.com/confluentinc) on GitHub.
 This document lists rules, guidelines, and help getting started, so if you feel something is missing feel free to send a pull request.